 Finished portions of soil-cement that are used by equipment in constructing an adjoining section shall be protected to prevent equipment from marring or damaging the completed work.

-When the air temperature may be expected to reach the freezing point, sufficient protection from freezing shall be given the soil-cement for 7 days after its construction and until it has hardened.
+When the air temperature may be expected to reach the freezing point, sufficient protection from freezing shall be given the soil-cement for 7 days after its construction and until it has hardened or as approved by the Engineer.

 220-3.13 CONSTRUCTION LIMITATIONS.
 When any of the operations after the application of cement are interrupted for more than 30 minutes or when the uncompacted soil-cement mixture is wetted by rain so that the moisture content is exceeded by a small amount, the decision to reconstruct the portion affected shall rest with the Engineer.
 In the event the uncompacted, rain-wetted mixture exceeds the specified moisture content tolerance, the Contractor shall reconstruct at his/her expense the portion affected.
 All material along the longitudinal or transverse construction joints not properly compacted shall be removed and replaced, at the Contractor's expense, with properly moistened and mixed soil-cement compacted to specified density.

 220-3.14 SURFACE TESTS.
 The finished surface shall not vary more than 3/8 inch when tested with a 12-foot straightedge applied parallel with, or at right angles to, the longitudinal axis of the pavement.
 The straightedge shall be moved continuously forward at half the length of the 12-foot straightedge for the full length of each line on a 50-foot grid.
 The Contractor shall perform all final smoothness and grade checks in the presence of the Engineer.
 Any variations in excess of this tolerance shall be corrected by the Contractor, at his/her own expense, and in a manner satisfactory to the Engineer.
+The grade and crown will be measured on a 50-foot grid and shall be within +/- 0.05 feet of the specified grade.

+In those areas on which a subbase or base course is to be placed, the surface shall be tested for smoothness and accuracy of grade and crown.
+Any portion lacking the required smoothness or failing in accuracy of grade or crown shall be, scarified to a depth of at least 3 inches, supplemented with an approved amount of new cement, remixed, reshaped and recompacted to grade until the required smoothness and accuracy are obtained and approved by the Engineer.
+Any deviation in surface tolerances shall be correct by the Contractor at the Contractor’s expense.

 220-3.15 THICKNESS.
-The thickness of the soil-cement base course shall be determined from measurements of cores drilled from the finished base or from thickness measurements at holes drilled in the base at intervals so that each test shall represent no more than 300 square yards.
+The thickness of the soil-cement base course shall be determined from measurements of 3-inch (min) cores drilled from the finished base or from thickness measurements at holes drilled in the base at intervals so that each test shall represent no more than 500 square yards, no less than 4 tests per day of production shall be performed.
 The average thickness of the base constructed during one day shall be within 1/2 inch of the thickness shown on the plans, except that the thickness of any one point may be within 3/4 inch of that shown on the plans.
 Where the average thickness shown by the measurements made in one day's construction is not within the tolerance given, the Engineer shall evaluate the area and determine if, in his/her opinion, it shall be reconstructed at the Contractor's expense.